 Diane is a National Board Certified Teacher in Visual Art and served as the district art coordinator for the Rockaway Township Schools in New Jersey.
 She was named the National Middle School Art Educator and board member of the National Art Education Association as the Middle Level Director and as their liaison to the Consortium of National Arts Education Associations, Diane joined other leaders in Dance, Theater and Music to write an Integrated Arts Guide.
 She became a Getty Education Foundation facilitator in Discipline Based Art Education and as president of the Art Educators of New Jersey; Diane served on the state’s Arts Assessment Committee, received an Excellence Award from the New Jersey State School Boards Association for an Arts Education Advocacy film and was awarded five Governor’s Awards for Arts Education Leadership.
 Diane co-authored two published art production texts for teachers and numerous art education periodical articles, co-chaired various arts teacher curriculum institutes and has given arts education presentations at Columbia University, national conventions and several state conventions.
 As an artist, Diane’s paintings are in private collections on the East Coast.
 After moving back to her hometown of Davenport, Iowa, Diane served as the Arts Resource Coordinator for the Lincoln Academy of Integrated Arts and a member of the Figge Art Museum Education Committee.
-Diane is the former Executive Director for the Iowa Alliance for Arts Education and presently the Co-Director of the artsBASICS program.
-Most recently, after serving as the Curriculum and Student Support Chair of the Creative Arts Academy of the Quad Cities, Diane is presently a member of the CAA’s Advisory Board.
+Diane is the former Executive Director for the Iowa Alliance for Arts Education and former Co-Director of the artsBASICS program.
+She has also served as the Curriculum and Student Support Chair of the Creative Arts Academy of the Quad Cities.